Shawn Abner

 Shawn Wesley Abner (born June 17, 1966) is an American former professional baseball outfielder who played in Major League Baseball (MLB) from 1987 to 1992 for the San Diego Padres, California Angels, and Chicago White Sox.
 In 392 career games, Abner had a batting average of .227 with 191 hits, 11 home runs, and 71 runs batted in.
 The New York Mets drafted Abner with the first overall selection in the 1984 MLB draft.
 He is considered a notable draft bust.

 Early life

 Shawn Wesley Abner was born on June 17, 1966, in Hamilton, Ohio, to Ben Sr. and Carol.
 In middle school, Abner played American football as a running back, though in high school he switched positions to quarterback because his mother stated she did not want Abner to get hurt.

-Abner attended high school at Mechanicsburg Area Senior High School in Mechanicsburg, Pennsylvania, where he played football and baseball as a center fielder.
-In 1981, in football, the Mechanicsburg Wildcats finished as runners up in the Capital Area Conference (CAC) to Red Land High School as Abner was named to the CAC all-star team, composed of the best players in the conference, as a defensive back.
+Abner attended high school at Mechanicsburg Area Senior High School in Mechanicsburg, Pennsylvania, where he played football, and baseball as a center fielder.
+In 1981, in football, the Mechanicsburg Wildcats finished as runners up in the Capital Area Conference (CAC) to Red Land High School as Abner was named to the CAC All-Star team, composed of the best players in the conference, as a defensive back.

 The Mets selected him first overall in the 1984 MLB draft.
 When Abner signed with the Mets, his $150,500 signing bonus was the highest in the history of baseball.

 Professional career

 On December 11, 1986, the Mets traded Abner, Kevin Mitchell, Stan Jefferson, Kevin Armstrong, and Kevin Brown to the San Diego Padres for Kevin McReynolds, Gene Walter, and Adam Ging.
-Abner made his debut on September 8, 1987, in a loss to the Braves.
+Abner made his debut on September 8, 1987, in a loss to the Atlanta Braves.
 Abner entered in the top of the eighth inning as a pinch hitter for Lance McCullers and flied out to center field in his first major league at bat.

 The light-hitting Abner played sparingly over the next five seasons for San Diego, used mostly as a reserve outfielder.
 He was traded to the California Angels in 1991 and signed by the Chicago White Sox in 1992.
 His season with the White Sox was probably his best, as he attained a .279 batting average over 97 games.

 Abner injured his knee the following season playing basketball before a Triple-A game for the Omaha Royals, and never played in the majors again.
 While playing in MLB, Abner stood at 6 ft 1 in and weighed 190 lb.
 He batted and threw right-handed.
 In 392 career games, Abner had a batting average of .227 with 191 hits, 11 home runs, and 71 runs batted in.
 Abner is widely-considered a draft bust.